-If you manage to live then you’re heading towards being Locked-In – so, aren’t you scared?
+If you manage to live then you’ll be Locked-In – so, aren’t you scared or depressed?

-With that said, although I’ve never felt fearful, I did early on occasionally feel tearful.
+Nevertheless, although I’ve never felt fearful, I have occasionally felt tearful.
 For a few seconds or minutes.
 Never more.
 But that was always triggered by thoughts of those I love.
 How much I will be restricting them in the future.
-How I won’t be able to hug them in the future.
+How I won’t be able to hug them properly in the future.
 How I won’t be able to kiss them properly.
+I suspect I’m going through a sort of grieving process.

 Worse, in the early days after diagnosis, was the inescapable feeling that – even though intellectually I knew that it simply wasn’t true – the weight of ‘evidence’ on the internet and elsewhere made it clear that I was going to die relatively soon.